uppedtrout/Better-config/README.md

 The Twenty-Second Name is ZAHRIM
 Slew ten thousand of the Hordes in the Battle.
 A Warrior among Warriors.
 Can destroy an entire army if the Priest so desires.
 His Word is MASHSHAGARANNU and his Seal:
-The Twenty-Third Name is ZAHGURIMDownloaded from www.holybooks.com As ZAHRIM, a most terrible opponent.
+The Twenty-Third Name is ZAHGURIM
+As ZAHRIM, a most terrible opponent.
 It is said ZAHGURIM slays slowly, after a most unnatural fashion.
 I do not know, for I have never summoned this Spirit.
 It is thy risk.
 The Word is MASHTISHADDU and the Seal: